meefs/prvhash/README.md

 understanding with "random permutations", it may give a false understanding that "uniform randomness" may generate any combination within the limits of "combinatorial capacity", with some probability.
-In fact, "uniform randomness" auto-limits the "sparseness" of random bit-sequences it generates since a suitably long, but "too sparse" bit-sequence cannot be statistically called uniformly-random.
+In fact, "uniform randomness" imposes a limit on "sparseness" of random bit-sequences it generates since a suitably long, but "too sparse" bit-sequence cannot be statistically called uniformly-random at its shorter spans.
 Thus, "combinatorial capacity" of a system, when applied to random number generation, transforms into a notion of ability of a system to generate independent uniformly-random number sequences.
 Which means that two different initial states of a PRNG system may refer to different "isolated" PRNG sequences.
 This is what happens in PRVHASH: on entropy input the system may "jump" or "converge" into an unrelated random sub-sequence.

-In other words, per author's PRNG practice and intuition, when PRNG output is limited to 64 or 128 bits, the usual `1/(2^N)` linear probability of generating a specific combination of bits holds, but with larger output (256 bits and above) the more-sparse combinations map to less-sparse combinations, reducing the effective combinatorial capacity.
+In other words, based on the author's PRNG practice and intuition regarding PRNGs, when PRNG output is limited to 64 or 128 bits, the usual `1/(2^N)` linear probability of generating a specific combination of bits holds, but with larger output (256 bits and above), regardless the size of state space, the probability of generating sequences with extreme sparseness becomes effectively zero, meaning the generator's output occupies only a subset of the theoretical combinatorial space: sparse combinations map to less sparse combinations, reducing the effective combinatorial capacity.
 This intuition, if rigorously proven valid, may have adverse effects on cryptography as a whole.

+### Birthday Paradox

-On the Birthday Paradox vs hash collision estimates: while the Birthday Paradox is a good "down-to-earth" model for collision estimation, it may be an "approach from a wrong side".
-When hash values are calculated systemically, it is expected that each new hash value does not break "uniform distribution" of the set of previously produced hash values.
+On the Birthday Paradox vs hash collision estimates: while the Birthday Paradox is a good "down-to-earth" model for collision estimation, it may be an "convoluted approach".
+When hash values are calculated successively, it is expected that each new hash value does not break "uniform distribution" of the set of previously produced hash values.
 This makes the problem of hash collision estimation closer to value collision estimation of PRNG output.

 An open question remains: whether one should talk about "uniform distribution of values" or a "time- and rhythm- dependent collision minimization problem" when analyzing PRNG's uniformness.
-Incidentally, a set of rhythmic (repeating) processes whose timings are co-primes, spectrally produce the least number of modes thus producing a flatter, more uniform, spectrum.
-Rhythm-dependent collision minimization also touches ability of a single random number generator to create random sequences in many dimensions (known as k-equidistribution) just by selecting any sequence of its outputs.
+Incidentally, a set of rhythmic (repeating) processes with coprime periods produces a spectrum with the fewest resonant modes, resulting in a flatter, more uniform spectrum.
+Rhythm-dependent collision minimization also touches the ability of a single random number generator to create random sequences in many dimensions (known as k-equidistribution) just by selecting any sequence of its outputs.

-(...`10` in binary is `2` in decimal, `1010` is `10`, `101010` is `42`,
-`01` is `1`, `0101` is `5`, `010101` is `21`...these are remarkable
-coincidences)
+### Theory

-The author has no concrete theory why PRVHASH PRNG works, especially its 2-bit variant (which is a very close empirical proof that mathematics has entropy processes happening under the hood).
+The author has no concrete theory for why PRVHASH PRNG works, especially its 2-bit variant (which is a very close empirical proof that mathematics has entropy processes happening under the hood).
 The closest mathematical construct found by the author is a sinewave oscillator (see below).
-Also, series related to `PI`, `sin(x)`, and `sin(x)/x` may be a candidates for explanation.
+Also, series related to `PI`, `sin(x)`, and `sin(x)/x` may be candidates for explanation.
 Author's empirical goals when developing PRVHASH were: no loss of entropy in a system, easy scalability, self-start without any special initialization and from any initial state, state variable size invariance, not-stalling on various entropy input.

-During the course of PRVHASH development, the author has found that the simplest low-frequency sine-wave oscillator can be used as a pseudo-random number generator, if its mantissa is treated as an integer number.
-This means that every point on a sinusoid has properties of a random bit-sequence.
+During the course of PRVHASH development, the author has found that the simplest low-frequency sine-wave oscillator can be used as a pseudo-random number generator, if its mantissa is treated as an integer number (tested with `PractRand`).
+This means that every point on a sinusoid has properties of a sparsely-random bit-sequence.
+Note that the code uses full floating-point mantissa values while 64-bit floating-point math accumulates rounding errors much slower than successive 16-bit random values require: thus the code does not rely on rounding errors to produce random numbers.

 ```c++
 #include <math.h>